 Check if there is a Download missing driver files link at the bottom of the connection settings area.
 Click this link to download drivers that are required to interact with a database.
 For a direct download link, refer to the JetBrains JDBC drivers page.

-You can find the downloaded JDBC drivers in the GoLand configuration directory.
+Location for the downloaded JDBC drivers is the GoLand configuration directory.

 If there is no Download missing driver files link, then you already have the required drivers.

 Specify the database connection details.
 Alternatively, paste the JDBC URL in the URL field.

 In Host, Database, User, Password, and Port fields, specify connection details that you received for the Heroku Postgres add-on.

 For the reference information about on the General and other tabs of Data Sources and Drivers dialog (Shift+Enter), see .